 - Cut Cost Sharing Reduction (CSR) payments, which were used to directly offset deductibles and co-pays for low income Americans.
 As a result, insurers in many states have already raised premiums or added surcharges (most by more than 20%).
 Other insurers will exit the market, reducing consumer choices and competition.

-That’s the short list.
+And that’s just the short list.
 All of this sabotage is meant to increase uncertainty in the insurance markets and reduce the number of healthy, younger individuals who sign up for plans through the exchange.
-It’s been estimated that the sabotage efforts could reduce enrollment by 1.6 million (13%) Americans.
 Healthy individuals are needed to reduce the risk pool and lower premiums for everyone.
 Without them, everyone’s prices will go up.

 - Stopping CSR payments would raise federal budget deficits by $6 billion in 2018 and $194 billion over the next ten years, relative to current law, due to increased costs for the ACA’s premium tax credits for low and moderate-income people to offset their rising premiums.